busykoala/fastapi-opa/README.md

 FastAPI.
 Depending on your authentication flow you can inject different configuration into the `OPAMiddleware`.

-There are:
+For the most frequently used flows checkout the examples:
  - an example for OIDC : fastapi_opa.example_oidc.py,
  - an example for SAML: fastapi_opa.example_saml.py

 ## Open Policy Agent

-The middleware sends the validated and authenticated user token to the Open Policy Agent with the additional attributes `request_method` and `request_path`.
+The middleware sends the validated and authenticated user token to the Open Policy Agent with the extra attributes `request_method` and `request_path`.

 ```json